jrg94/lisp-interpreter/DESIGN.md

 ## Errors

+Errors are broken up into two classes:

+1. Lisp Syntax Errors
+2. Lisp Evaluation Errors

+In the following sections, we'll break these down further:

+### Syntax Errors

-The following errors are reported by the Lisp Interpreter:
+The following errors are reported by the Lisp Interpreter during parsing:

 1. "Unexpected EOF"
 2. "Too many dots"